So far, we’ve mostly thought about using this system as somewhere to keep your files.

 You need some software.
 It’s free and available for every device you have.

 It’s called Simplenote1.
-Download it right now.
+Download it right now, or log in and use it online.

 32.18 Oh, wow!
 A note